Fikhri02/Gesture-Control-GUI-for-Mitsubishi-Industrial-Robot/README.md

 8. Mitsubishi MELFA robots can be controlled through gesture based on the guidelines displayed in the GUI.
 9. Video simulation: https://www.youtube.com/watch?v=mrISdGT7T6s
 10. Project documentation presentation: https://www.youtube.com/watch?v=I_dsUn9pdNo

+The python project repository can be find in gesture-recognition-modue while the C++/CLI GUI can be found in Mitsubishi-gesture-gui